cloudevents/spec/discovery.md

   - "com.github.pull.create"
   - "com.github.pull.\*"

+##### expandsources

+- Type: boolean
+- Description: If true, the `source` response attribute will be expanded for each producer entity that matches the query.
+- Constraints:
+  - OPTIONAL
+  - If absent, a default value of false is used.

 ## Example Usage

 For these examples, we'll assume discovery is being served from an events broker